 How to Leverage Your Back Office for Growth

 When you think of the functions that will help your company grow, you probably think of roles like product, marketing, or sales.
-You probably don’t think of your back office – but you should.
-Your back office teams may not directly earn you money, but with the right approach it can help set you up for faster, more sustainable growth.
+You probably don’t think of your back office–but you should.
+Your back office operations teams may not directly earn you money, but with the right approach it can help set you up for faster, more sustainable growth.

-First things first: what are back office functions?
+First things first: what are back office operations, functions, and processes?

 While the customer-facing “front office” tends to generate revenue (sales, marketing, etc), back office operations include all the functions required for a company to actually run – HR, payroll, payment processing, accounting and bookkeeping, supply chain management, and more.